Topos Playground

 If everything works correctly, you should see:

-ℹ️ Ctrl/cmd-c will shut down the dApp Frontend and the Executor Service BUT will keep subnets and the TCE running (use the clean command to shut them down)
+🔥 Everything is done! 🔥🚀 Start sending ERC20 tokens across subnet by accessing the dApp Frontend at http://localhost:3001ℹ️ Ctrl/cmd-c will shut down the dApp Frontend and the Executor Service BUT will keep subnets and the TCE running (use the clean command to shut them down)ℹ️ Logs were written to ~/.local/state/topos-playground/logs/log-5c63e885-129b-4941-b304-bdae3b780ac5.log

 With everything running, you can start interacting with the frontend.
 You should be familiar with the frontend from the previous section.
 In addition, you can use the Topos Explorer to observe your local network.
-Just use your local endpoints instead of the Testnet.
+Just use your local endpoints instead of the Testnet

 Components in-depth